Is your cat being sick after eating? Find out what it means!

 Finding nutritious cat food in a market flooded with fishy brands is not easy.
 As tempting as some cat foods can be because of their low prices, they might cost your cat their health.

 Say goodbye to filler ingredients and potentially harmful chemicals with Untamed!
 In our recipes, we wouldn’t use any ingredients that we wouldn’t eat ourselves, which is why only the finest meat and fish make it to our final cut.
-Try Untamed and treat your kitty to the gourmet meals they deserve.
+Try Untamed and treat your kitty to the gourmet, tailor-made meals they deserve.
 Get the quality of home-cooked cat food in a more convenient way—no prep, defrosting, or additional cooking!

 Your cat’s tummy will thank you!